 Between 25 GW and 35 GW of Long Life Energy Storage (LDES) will be installed globally by 2025, according to a report released by LDES Council, a newly created body launched at COP26 in Glasgow.

-The analysis, conducted on behalf of the Council by consultant McKinsey, finds that the lowest cost path to zero impact energy will be the implementation of LDES technology.
+The analysis, conducted on behalf of the Council by consultant McKinsey, finds that the lowest-cost path to zero-impact energy will be the implementation of LDES technology.
 A technology that includes liquid air, compressed air, thermal and based on gravity, as well as new battery chemicals (like iron-air), alongside lithium-ion and hydrogen turbines.

 Massive effort but possible

-A capacity of this magnitude (which is four to seven times the current global energy storage installation) requires an investment estimated at $ 1,5-3 trillion, states the Council.
+A capacity of this scale (which is four to seven times the current global energy storage installation) requires investment estimated at $ 1,5-3 trillion, states the Council.
 This is an insane figure, but it corresponds to how much is invested in the electricity transmission grids every 2-4 years.
 Huge effort, in short, but also a great investment.
 And above all possible investment.

 Accumulation of energy, a highway